 You cannot control how much car insurance, if any, other drivers on the road have on their vehicles.
 I say “if any” because recent studies show that one out of every six drivers in North Carolina has no automobile liability insurance.
 In North Carolina, we have over 6 million licensed drivers, which means that there are a little over 1 million drivers in North Carolina that have no automobile liability insurance.

 What can you do ahead of time to guard against the financial hardship of being seriously injured in an accident caused by someone with little or no insurance?
 You first look at your insurance policy or talk with your insurance agent to see if you have sufficient uninsured and underinsured motorist coverage as part of your motorcycle insurance policy.
 Uninsured coverage protects you when the person causing your accident has no insurance at all, and underinsured coverage protects you when the person causing your accident has too little insurance.
 You will find that increasing your uninsured and underinsured coverage is fairly inexpensive, particularly when weighed against the cost of getting into an accident when the other driver has little or no insurance coverage.

-If you have any questions about your auto insurance coverage, call me at 800-942-1191.
+If you have any questions about your auto insurance coverage give me a call directly at 919-942-1181, send me an email at email@example.com or complete our online contact form.
 I am always available to answer your questions and my consultation is free.